 Any incident regarding safety or security on the Sussex County Community College campus should be reported on an Incident Report Form.
-These forms are available in the Student Services Office in the Administration Building and/or from the Security Desk.
+These forms are available in the Security Center (D116).

 For emergencies or criminal activities, please dial 911 or contact security at (973) 300-2222.